 Every single month my Heart Handmade UK Pinterest account gets over 7.9 million profile views, and it has over 1 million followers.
 Within two months I generated over 545k views to StartACraft blog Pinterest Profile.
 Which is awesome.
 Another amazing blogger who has seen great success on Pinterest is Nataly from Love and Paper Flowers who is featured in this case study.
 Nataly amassed over 60k profile views within two months (which is an insanely high number and our results are not comparable because I’m a Pinterest veteran) I had an advantage or two.

 Join the Free Resource Library and check out the free guides packed full of tips for using Pinterest!
-Even better, get your hands on Pintelligent Marketing Made Easy – The Resource Guide For Beginners.
+Even better, get your hands on a copy of Pinning For Profits in 2018.

 Pinterest Stats as of June 22nd